What is a Loft Apartment in NYC?

 Can You Buy, Rent, Work, etc. In a Loft?

 What can you do with a loft in New York City?
-The beauty of a loft is that it is versatile and can e used in a multitude of ways.
-You can buy or rent lofts, and can also convert part of your living space into a work office.
+The beauty of a loft is that it is versatile and can be used in many ways.
+You can buy or rent lofts and convert part of your living space into a work office.

 How Big Are Lofts?